SumairaSafeer/iris-flower-knn-classifier/README.md

 ---

-## 🧠 Methodology — The IPO Framework
+## 🧠 Methodology: The IPO Framework
 | Stage | What Happens |
 |---|---|
 | **Input** | Load the Iris dataset → inspect it → scale features with `StandardScaler`. |